 - Will your employees embrace it?

-- Do you have enough resources to implement it?
+- Do you have the right resources to implement it?

 - What if it fails?

-Global strategy consultant Didier Bonnet noted in the Harvard Business Review three common implementation of these barriers.
+Global strategy consultant Didier Bonnet noted in the Harvard Business Review three common implementation barriers.

 1. Lack of Senior Manager Buy-in and Follow Through